Alexmhack/postgresql_local/README.md

 SELECT * FROM flights WHERE id IN
 	(SELECT flight_id FROM passengers GROUP BY fligt_id HAVING COUNT(*) > 2);

 above query gets us the flights details (origin, destination, duration) if the flight has more than two passengers on it.
+Just break the query into two parts, the first says to get the flights details for id in result of query, second query gets us the flight_id if flight has more than two passengers on it, whose result is 4 so we are getting the flight details for just id = 4